Clash Royale's '30 Seconds Left' Makes Players the Story Engine

 Clash Royale campaigns have always been fan-centered.

-In the past, it pursued efforts that cast actual players cosplaying as their favorite characters to celebrate 10 years of the game.
+In the past, Supercell, the creators of Clash Royale, pursued efforts that cast actual players cosplaying as their favorite characters to celebrate 10 years of the game.

-It also launched campaigns that spotlighted real player behavior, like the persistence to play on cracked screens and being interrupted by a notification bar while in-game.
+It also launched campaigns that spotlighted real player behavior, like the persistence to play on cracked screens or getting interrupted by a notification bar while in-game.

-This time, it's using community clips as the raw material for its brand storytelling.
+This time, the studio is using community clips as the raw material for its brand storytelling

 Thousands of organic gameplay moments already exist in circulation, giving the brand a near-endless archive of usable stories.